 No. 9 Xavier holds off Marshall, 81-77

-Xavier played without starters J.P.
-Macura (blurred vision) and Kaiser Gates (dizziness).
+Xavier didn’t have starters J.P.
+Macura (blurred vision) and Kaiser Gates (dizziness) the entire game as both were being held out for precautionary measures.
 Freshman Naji Marshall, who was moved into the starting lineup, took a hard fall near halftime and did not play the second half.

 Tyrique Jones added 14 points and 11 boards for Xavier while Sean O’Mara and Quentin Goodin chipped in 14 points each as Xavier (11-1) foiled the Thundering Herd’s bid to claim a first Top 10 win since 2006.

 Although Marshall (8-4) entered the game with the nation’s eighth-ranked offense (90.2 points), Xavier held the normally frenetic juggernaut to a season-low 27 first-half points.

 The Herd found its rhythm after the break.
 A 10-0 run set the tone for Marshall’s comeback bid, but the Musketeers persevered despite 29.2 percent second-half shooting.

 Ajdin Penava led Marshall with 25 points.
 Elmore entered the game averaging 24.2 points, good for third place in Division I, but finished with 16.
 Burks added 18.